 - Communicate with staff and customers.
 Setting expectations with your customers. prevents misunderstandings and reinforces your care for their experience.

 - Respond to reviews and implement feedback.
 A customer who feels seen and heard might increase their review rating or even visit your establishment again.
 Working with your team on the feedback you receive will also increase your reputation for caring about the larger customer experience.

-Photos from CALA on Yelp; editorial by Kristi Lindahl & Jenna Spray
+Photos from CALA on Yelp; interviews by Emily Washcovick and editorial contributions from Jenna Spray

 These lessons come from an episode of Behind the Review, Yelp & Entrepreneur Media’s weekly podcast.
 Listen below to hear more from Rob and David, or visit the episode page to read more, subscribe to the show, and explore other episodes.

 We're sorry you didn't find this post valuable.